TasneemZh/Git-Practice/README.md

 > git branch

-### 8 - Format the two git-commands files on the remote repository.
+### 8 - Format the two git-commands files on the remote repository

 ### 9 - On the HyperTerminal, type: